kimjoar/expect-to/README.md

 Also, what's up with those error messages?

-Using the array syntax is exactly like inlining variables formatted with the `stringify()` function, except that (potentially costly) object serialization is only done when necessary.
-The `%j` flag is a part of the [`util.format()` api](https://nodejs.org/api/util.html#util_util_format_format), which expect-to is using under the hood, so checkout those docs if you are not familiar.
+We rely on [`util.format()`][utilfmt] under the hood, so check out those docs for an explanation of `%j` and the other flags.

+Note: You can also return a string if you want.
+This string will not be formatted in any way.

 Why a new assertion library?
 ----------------------------